 You might also look to younger candidates to invest in.
 Recruitment offices at local colleges and universities can be a fertile place to forge relationships with young talent.
 For example, when Scott Rister led the firm Budros, Ruhlin & Roe in Columbus, Ohio, the firm had a program aimed at bringing more women into wealth management.
 A paid summer internship came with a $1,500 stipend that could be used to pay tuition.
 “When we first started that, we’d interview 10 people, and only one person would be head-and-shoulders above,” says Rister, who now leads his own firm, Transcend Partner Group.
 That work forming relationships with university professors in seeking scholarship candidates has yielded a larger group of great candidates.

-Similarly, advisor Rita Lee at San Francisco’s Brouwer & Janachowski seeks young talent from diverse backgrounds looking for the right opportunity to develop and grow.
+Similarly, Rita Lee, partner at Cerity Partners, seeks young talent from diverse backgrounds looking for the right opportunity to develop and grow.
 She has worked with nonprofits, such as 10,000 Degrees, which helps students from low-income backgrounds obtain college degrees.